kobrak1/todo-list-react/README.md

 ![light mode](https://github.com/kobrak1/todo-list-react/assets/114083611/8b948980-6ca5-47ae-9cb3-7a2826f71495)

 A simple Todo List app built with React, using libraries such as uuid, Yup, Formik, and Context API.
 The app features local storage for storing both task data and dark mode preference.
+You can reach to the website here [](https://your-todos.onrender.com/)

 ## Features